 Just what it says.
 It is a gentle way of learning discipline in the field, sticking to it, head down, moving steadily forward.
 The practical application is straightforward: have a place for everything, and return everything to its place, without delay.

 Cleaning up isn’t a chore, it’s part of the process.
-Pay attention to the advantages, not the putting away.
+Pay attention to the advantages, not the actions.
 When you’re setting out to do some quick, on-time weeding, take pleasure in how stress-free it is to walk into the tool shed and grab a hoe from exactly the spot you know it’s in.
 In just one day of fieldwork, you’ll notice dozens of examples of how smooth and effortless things can be when you simply put things away when you’re done.